-8. The Articles of Association and the standing rules of the Executive Board and Supervisory Board do not call for a maximum age limit for Executive Board and Supervisory Board members (Code Sections 5.1.2 and 5.4.1).
+6. The Articles of Association and the standing rules for the Executive Board do not call for a maximum age limit for Executive Board members (Code section 5.1.2).

 Given the age structure of the current occupants of the Executive Board, this status quo needs not be questioned.
-The Company is also committed to ensuring access to the expertise of experienced members of the Executive Board.
-Any exclusions based solely on age do not appear expedient to the Executive Board and Supervisory Board, since the optimum composition of the Executive Board could thereby be prevented for merely formal reasons.
-An age limitation in the Articles of Association has been and is therefore deemed unnecessary.
-In regard to the Supervisory Board, the Executive Board and Supervisory Board believe that a fixed age limit would compromise the ability of the Company to attract and hold suitable members of the Supervisory Board.
+The company is also committed to ensuring access to the expertise of experienced members of the Executive Board.
+Any exclusion based solely on age does not appear expedient to the Executive Board and Supervisory Board, since the optimum composition of the Executive Board could thereby be prevented for merely formal reasons.
+An age limitation in the Articles of Association or the standing rules has been and is therefore deemed unnecessary.

-9. The fixed and variable remuneration for the Supervisory Board stipulated in the Articles of Association does not take account of the Chairperson nor committee members (Code Section 5.4.6).
+7. The fixed and variable remuneration for the Supervisory Board stipulated in the Articles of Association does not take account of the Chairman or committee members (Code section 5.4.6)..